MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsImportLayer.md

 `layerPath`

-Destination path for the container layer
+Destination path for the container layer.

 `sourceFolderPath`

-Source path that contains the downloaded layer files
+Source path that contains the downloaded layer files.

 `layerData`

-JSON document of [layerData](./../SchemaReference.md#LayerData) providing the locations of the antecedent layers that are used by the imported layer
+JSON document of [layerData](./../SchemaReference.md#LayerData) providing the locations of the antecedent layers that are used by the imported layer.

 ## Return Values